-Oil production in October 2013 was 5.6 million barrels, down 3.6% (or 0.2 million barrels) relative to October 2012.
+Oil production in January 2014 was 7.1 million barrels, up 3.8% (+260,000 barrels) relative to January 2013.

 Statistical Reference: Statistics used in this analysis were current at the time of writing.
 For the latest in oil production statistics visit the Newfoundland & Labrador Statistics Agency site.